 Many travel nurses struggle with finding the right health insurance.
 Due to their jobs’ nature, choosing a travel plan, nurses can be tricky since they spend a lot of time on the road and often have multiple health insurance options.

 Although some jobs offer health insurance plans, these plans are not always the best for their needs.
 When available, these plans can be lacking in nurses’ coverage and are sometimes too expensive.
+If your like most of our clients the biggest annoyance of first becoming a traveling nurse is having to always sign up for new health insurance every time you arrive at a new assignment.
+Getting your own private health insurance will ensure that you’ll have permanent coverage through out the year.

 The best type of insurance plan covers the nurses, no matter what state their next job assignment is at.
 A nationwide PPO network with a large name brand such as a United Health Care PPO Network or a Cigna PPO Network is preferred for travel nurses.